The Benefits of Certification for Schools

 INCREASING CYBER RISKS FOR SCHOOLS

 There is a concerning rise in cyber attacks against schools, these can take many forms, including phishing emails, malware from bogus websites and downloads, ransomware attacks and Denial of Service attacks .
-In 2020, the first of its kind UK Government survey found 76% of the UK high schools questioned had experienced a cyber attack in the previous year, and in September 2020, the National Cyber Security Centre issued an alert to the education sector following a spike in ransomware attacks.

 Most schools pride themselves on prioritising student safe-guarding and data protection.
 Cyber security is the third prong in that triad of school security and one that crucially underpins the other two.
 Improving your school’s cyber security will help you create an overall culture of security within the school.